onlinetravelgroup/ean-client/README.md

 A PHP implementation of the EAN Hotel API.

+This project currently implements the Hotel List, Room Availability, Book Reservation and Cancel Reservation requests.
+For information on the API and possible request parameters refer to EANs official documentation, http://dev.ean.com/

 ## Usage

 You will need an API Key and CID to run the examples.
 You can get them from EAN by signing up as a developer https://devsecure.ean.com/member/register

-For information on the API and possible request parameters refer to EANs official documentation, http://dev.ean.com/.
-This project currently implements the Hotel List, Room Availability, Book Reservation and Cancel Reservation requests.

 ### Basic hotel search